inmite/imt-banking-for-glass-prototype/README.md

 Currently application can show you current account balance and transactions for last month.

-See http://www.inmite.eu/en/blog/20130624-banking-for-google-glass for more detai
+See http://www.inmite.eu/en/blog/20130624-banking-for-google-glass for more details.